RazisID12/OpenWrt-Wi-Fi_QR/README.md

 Small helper for generating Wi-Fi QR codes on OpenWrt.

+The initial development and testing was done on **OpenWrt 24.10+** using the official SDK (ramips/mt7621 target).
+Other recent OpenWrt releases should work as well, but are not explicitly tested.

 - CLI tool `wi-fi_qr` which generates SVG QR codes for all enabled Wi-Fi interfaces from UCI.
 - LuCI integration `luci-app-wi-fi_qr` which shows small QR icons on status pages and a large QR in an overlay.